alahirajeffrey/sea-invaders/README.md

 # Sea_invaders

-Introduction to 2D game development using the pygame library.
+A simple 2D game created using the pygame library